amresh1kumar/social-media-web-application-FE/README.md

             }
           />

-from every from then you can see the GUI of every components
+from every place then you can see the GUI of every components

 #this is last step from down